johnlewisiv/autopostvisit/README.md

 AutoPostVisit is a hackathon demo for personalized, nurse-reviewed post-visit custom discharge videos.

-After a pediatric visit, the app uses the encounter transcript and a pre-visit patient education profile to create a child-friendly video script, map each important claim back to evidence, and route the final avatar video through a nurse review dashboard before it is sent to the caregiver.
+After a pediatric visit, the app uses the encounter transcript and a pre-visit patient education profile to create a child-friendly video script, map each important claim back to evidence, and route the final video through a nurse review dashboard before it is sent to the caregiver.

 ## Demo Story

 Mateo Rivera is 7, Spanish-speaking, and newly diagnosed with type 1 diabetes.
 His profile says he needs a simple 2nd-grade explanation.
-The rushed visit transcript reveals a game-based spider-hero learning hook, which AutoPostVisit matches to a donated avatar/photo asset for a Spanish after-visit video.
+The rushed visit transcript reveals a game-based spider-hero learning hook, which AutoPostVisit matches to a donated photo asset for a Spanish after-visit video.

 AutoPostVisit demonstrates:

 - A simulated Epic-style nurse worklist and patient profile.
 - A synthetic Suki-style encounter transcript with a phone interpreter barrier.
-- A gated photo-to-video generation flow: transcript clue, avatar/photo match, nurse approval, generated dialogue, audio, and video.
+- A gated photo-to-video generation flow: transcript clue, photo match, nurse approval, generated dialogue, audio, and video.
 - Spanish child-facing dialogue with English nurse-review text.
 - Evidence references for every important generated scene.
 - A Nurse Dana review dashboard with final approval before caregiver delivery.